Hurricane Debby makes landfall over Florida's Big Bend coast, threatens catastrophic flooding

 "We expect to have several rivers and streams go into major flood stage," said Kevin Guthrie, the state's director of emergency management.

-As of 7:15 a.m., almost 220,000 Florida homes and businesses had no electricity, according to PowerOutage.us.
+As of 9:45 a.m., more than 300,000 Florida homes and businesses had no electricity, according to PowerOutage.us.
 In Marion County, which is inland and south of Gainesville, sheriff's officials noted in a Facebook post Monday that crews were responding to reports of downed power lines and trees that have fallen on roadways and homes.

 Gov. Ron DeSantis said some 17,000 linemen are working to restore electricity.
 He warned residents in affected areas to sit tight until conditions are safe.